eggplantbren/NestedSampling.hs/README.md

 Running any of these examples will log sampling progress to stdout and also dump output information to a couple of CSV files:

-* `nested_sampling_info.csv` includes log x, log likelihood, log evidence, and entropy information by sampler iteration.
+* `nested_sampling_info.csv` includes log x, log prior weight, log likelihood, current log evidence estimate, and current information estimate by sampler iteration.
 * `nested_sampling_parameters.csv` includes parameter information (where one line = one sample).